niklasku/IF-webui/README.md

-# IF WebUI
+# IF Web UI

-A simple WebUI for using IF by DeepFloyd (https://github.com/deep-floyd/IF).
+A simple web UI for using IF by DeepFloyd (https://github.com/deep-floyd/IF).

 ![Screenshot](/screenshot.png)